tamaragevorgyan/gettyimages-api/README.md

 If explicitly specified (by asking for 'sizes' in the 'fields' parameter) when querying image metadata, sizes will be included, indicating height and width by pixels.
 Size tokens from previous Connect versions are no longer honored.

 ### Display vs Download
-When retrieving images via search or asset metadata operations, you have the option of retrieving various URLs for image display (e.g. uri-preview, uri-comp, etc).
+When retrieving images via search or asset metadata operations, you have the option of retrieving various URIs for image display (e.g. uri-preview, uri-comp, etc).
 These are for displaying within the context of your application and are not licensed for re-use outside the context of your application.
 Depending on various rules (client application permissions, user type, image type image size) the images may be watermarked.

 Downloads (available through 'downloads' and 'largestdownloads' fields) allow non-watermarked images to be licensed and downloaded for re-consumption by the end user (consistent with all licensing permissions and restrictions as if the user had downloaded the image through the [gettyimages.com](http://gettyimages.com) or [thinkstockphotos.com](http://thinkstockphotos.com) websites.